-(a) Class life (in years) (See Pub.
-946) (b) Classification 4 or less 7-year property 10-year property 15-year property
+(a) Class life (in years) (b) Classification (See Pub.
+946)

 Column (b).
 For lines 15h and 15i, enter the month and year you placed the property in service.
 If you converted property held for personal use to use in a trade or business or for the production of income, treat the property as being placed in service on the conversion date.